 At the national level, the Electoral College originally only counted Black people as three-fifths of a person for elections’ sake.
 The Black vote is now disregarded in other ways by this voting system that allows presidents to be elected despite not securing the popular vote.
 We often hear criticisms of Black people themselves, exhorting more voter participation in the Black community – but this misses the point.
 Black people could participate fully and that wouldn’t change the fact that an anti-Black system renders us neither human, nor citizen.
 We’re not going to vote our way into either category, either; voter suppression is actually a manifestation of our reality.

 Anyone that suggests that “America wasn’t a democracy until Black Americans made it one,” neglects the fact that this is no democracy.
 The experience of Black people in the United States is one marked by the death and destruction wrought by racism, and we cannot escape that through the system that perpetuates it.
 We also won’t escape it through patriotism or nationalist sentiments that suggest Black people are forcing the United States to live up to its foundation.
-As pointed out by theorist Sylvia Wynter, those very ideals require the exclusion of Black people to situate who is and who is not a human, or a citizen for that matter, today.

 The solution is clear: The abolition of racial capitalism and white supremacy is the only way out.
 Though voting can be useful in achieving incremental changes, it is not a requirement and is not a route to ultimate liberation.
 Only through the death of the oppression that kills us can we find new life.